But seriously, when you get time, read those books:) I'll give you the first one free.

 There's nothing so dark in this story that I think it will be harmful for a young reader or I wouldn't have published it.
 I think a lot of my younger (but every bit as esteemed) readers will love this book more because of the particular scene in question.
 The violence is implied rather than shown and is actually less violent than something that happens at the end of the previous book, which all of the readers in question will have presumably finished.

 I've frequently reminisced about my joy in reading The Witches by Roald Dahl as a child.
-Much of my joy in that book came from the fact that the witches were actually scary, not just pretend, play-it-safe-for-baby scary, as evidenced by the way they actually harmed their victims rather than merely scare them.
+Much of my joy in that book came from the fact that the witches were actually scary, not just pretend, play-it-safe-for-baby scary, as evidenced by the way they actually harmed their victims rather than merely scaring them.
 Also, the story's blatant sexism and other problematic elements didn't bother me as a child since I didn't pick up on them until my adult years (you try growing up white and male in a small Indiana town in the 1980s surrounded by that culture, on a diet of that media, and then determine true north your first at-bat).

 Anyway, we were discussing a book I wrote:) For a third book in a series, I feel it's important to raise the stakes.
 For this reason alone, Esteemed Reader should hope I don't write a fourth book.
 Who knows what I might do to our heroes next?